Red Wings beat Islanders 5-4 on DeKeyser's late goal

+DETROIT (AP) -- The Detroit Red Wings desperately needed a break - and got one late against the New York Islanders.

-DETROIT (AP) -- Danny DeKeyser scored with 27.9 remaining in regulation, lifting the Detroit Red Wings to a 5-4 win over the New York Islanders on Friday night.
+Danny DeKeyser scored with 27.9 remaining in regulation, lifting Detroit to a 5-4 win Friday night.

-DeKeyser's shot from the left side of the left circle caromed off two Islanders defensemen, Nick Leddy and Thomas Hickey, and into the net.
+His shot from the left side of the left circle caromed off two Islanders defensemen, Nick Leddy and Thomas Hickey, and into the net.

+''That's about as lucky as you can get,'' DeKeyser acknowledged. ''Scoring a goal off two guys from the other team is a first for me.''

+Islanders coach Doug Weight, a former NHL player, said he had seen a goal just like that many times in his playing career.

+Even though teams get good, and bad, bounces like that in hockey, it didn't make Hickey feel any better.

+''That was like a punch in the stomach,'' he said. ''I'm speechless.
+That happens to all defensemen at times, but Jason (Chimera) gave us a perfect script by tying it on his night, and then we can't even get a point for him.''

-Detroit had a one-goal lead for 20 minutes before Jason Chimera made it 4-all with 2:26 left in the third period.
+Detroit had a one-goal lead for 20 minutes before Jason Chimera made it 4-all with 2:26 left in the third period, scoring in the 1,000th game of his NHL career.
 Red Wings coach Jeff Blashill challenged that Chimera was offside, but the goal that he chipped in between the post and Petr Mrazek stood off Darren Helm's turnover.

 Henrik Zetterberg had a go-ahead goal late in the second period scored 23 seconds after John Tavares pulled the Islanders into a 3-all tie.
 Helm and Anthony Mantha had goals 2:20 apart earlier in the period to put Detroit ahead after it trailed 2-1 following the first.